hec7orci7o/express-template/src/public/description.md

 # Introduction

-The Reign API is a set of high-performance RESTful JSON endpoints designed specifically to meet the critical functionality of our application.
+The [your-api-name] API is a set of high-performance RESTful JSON endpoints designed specifically to meet the critical functionality of our application.

 This API reference includes all the technical documentation developers need to maintain and interface with the service.
-Additional answers to common questions can be found in the [Reign API FAQ](https://reign.gracehopper.xyz/faq).
+Additional answers to common questions can be found in the [link-to-your-faq-page]().

 # Quick Start Guide

-For developers eager to hit the ground running with the Reign API here are a few quick steps to make your first call with the API.
+For developers eager to hit the ground running with the [your-api-name] API here are a few quick steps to make your first call with the API.

-1. **Sign up for free.** You can sign up at reign.gracehopper.xyz - This is our live production environment with the latest data.
+1. **Sign up for free.** You can sign up at [your-site-dns] - This is our live production environment with the latest data.
 2. **Sign in to gain access.** Once you register and confirm your account you'll have all the API endpoints at your disposal. remember that some require authentication and to access them you will need to log in.
 3. **Make a test call using your key.** You can use the code examples below to perform a test call with the programming language of your choice.
 This example makes a ping call to test the connection.
-Be sure that you are using the API domain api.gracehopper.xyz while testing.
+Be sure that you are using the API domain [your-api-dns] while testing.
 4. **Postman Collection** To help with development, we provide a fully featured postman collection that you can import and use immediately!
 You can download it [here](https://www.postman.com/downloads/).
-After you set up Postman, you can import Reign's latest Postman collection by adding this URL: https://api.postman.com/collections/17239372-07f36979-473f-4f23-b168-648841a32ce1?access_key=PMAT-01GYPTWD0DS0736ZT47P8J49RF in the import collection secction in your main page inside postman.
+After you set up Postman, you can import [your-service-name]'s latest Postman collection by adding this URL: [url-to-your-postman-collection] in the import collection secction in your main page inside postman.
 5. **Implement your application.** Now that you've confirmed your API Key is working, get familiar with the API by reading the rest of this API Reference and start building your application!

 **\*Note:** Making HTTP requests on the client side with Javascript is currently prohibited through CORS configuration.
 This is to protect your API Key which should not be visible to users of your application so your API Key is not stolen.
 Secure your API Key by routing calls through your own backend service.\*